Aixufey/Docker-Complete/src/Kubernetes/README.md

 - Kubernetes works with Objects - Pods, Deployments, Services, Volume
   - **Pod**: Run one or multiple containers.
 A pod is just a wrapper for container that is managed by Kubernetes.
   - **Deployment**: This key object is where we define numbers of pods and containers it should create and manage for you.
 Kubernetes will place pods on worker nodes - creating these pods - starting the containers.
-We don't have to manually pick remote hosts
+We don't have to manually pick remote hosts.
+Deployment will restart the pod if crashes.
     - can start, stop and rollback
     - Dynamic scaling for pods, i.e. high inc. traffic = creating more instances of pods, less traffic = remove unnecessary pods.
+      - This ensures high availability and balancing the traffic spikes
   - **Service**: This object group Pods together with a shared IP for communication.
     - internal -> `--type=ClusterIP` only reachable inside cluster.
     - external --> `--type=NodePort` expose IP of the running worker node.